 While the rowing machine and elliptical both work the upper and lower halves of your body, the rowing machine requires more effort in your upper body and abs with each stroke.

 Also, if you live in a condo or apartment with neighbors below you, a rowing machine is much quieter than a treadmill.
 Rowing machines also tend to be more affordable than treadmills.

 A treadmill or weight rack setup can take up quite a bit of space in a home gym, especially if your living room moonlights as a workout space.

 Many rowers fold up so you can stow them away when not in use — a great perk.
 You can even get creative and use the rower for strength workouts.
 Core exercise, anyone?

 Shopping for a rowing machine

 For a rowing machine with a solid build that also looks nice, creates a soothing sound as you work, and can be folded up, check out WaterRowers online.

-If you’re looking for a standard cable rowing machine, such as those often found at the gym, you can shop for one online.
+If you’re looking for a standard cable rowing machine, like those often found at the gym, you can shop for one online.
 These machines are available at different price points.

-If you combine daily rowing with a healthy, balanced diet, this a great way to be active or stay in shape.
+Combining daily rowing with a healthy, balanced diet is a great way to be active or stay in shape.

 You don’t have to be a competitive rower to try this workout.
 These tips can help you get the most out of your time on the rowing machine.